How SWIM works (Scala)

 • In Vivaldi go to vivaldi://flags and enable "experimental webassembly".

-Use the developer console to check it really is mostly wasm - which even makes the svg plots!
+Use the developer console to check the code really is mostly wasm - which even makes the svg plots!

 Next: Model Doc + Code